Ferromagnetic-electrodes-induced Hall effect in topological Dirac semimetals: Introduction

 \section{Introduction}

 \else \textit{Introduction.} \fi

 The Hall effect occurs when a magnetic field is applied or when both magnetic ordering and spin-orbit coupling are present.
 The former refers to the ordinary Hall effect and the latter the anomalous Hall effect \cite{Nagaosa10anomalous}.
 The ordinary Hall effect results from Lorentz force in a magnetic field, while the anomalous Hall effect is known to be caused by spin-orbit coupled scattering (the extrinsic effect) or spin-orbit coupled band structure (the intrinsic effect).
 In any case, the time-reversal symmetry breaking in the bulk plays an essential role in the Hall effects.
-In this work, we propose an alternative way to obtain the Hall effect without breaking the time-reversal symmetry in the bulk; the Hall effect can be induced by attaching the \textit{ferromagnetic} electrodes to \textit{non-magnetic} topological Dirac semimetals (TDSs).
+In this work, we propose an alternative way to obtain the Hall effect without breaking the time-reversal symmetry in the bulk; the Hall effect can be induced by attaching the \textit{ferromagnetic} electrodes to \textit{nonmagnetic} topological Dirac semimetals (TDSs).

-The TDS is a topological state of quantum matter realized in Na$_3$Bi \cite{Wang12dirac, Liu14discovery} or Cd$_3$As$_2$ \cite{Wang13three, Neupane14observation}, for example.
+The TDS is a topological state of quantum matter realized in \ce{Na3Bi} \cite{Wang12dirac, Liu14discovery}, \ce{Cd3As2} \cite{Wang13three, Neupane14observation}, CuMnAs \cite{Tang16dirac}, or Co$_{3-x}$Ni$_x$Sn$_2$S$_2$ \cite{Thakur20intrinsic,Shen20local}, for example.
 The TDS is characterized by a pair of band touching points (Dirac points) in the bulk and the surface helical Fermi arcs connecting the Dirac points \cite{Burkov16topological, Yan17topological, Armitage18weyl}.
 On the surface, spin-up electrons travel in one direction, and spin-down electrons travel in the opposite direction (red and blue lines with arrows shown in Fig.~\ref{fig:system}).
 The TDS exhibits the intrinsic semi-quantized spin Hall effect \cite{Morimoto14weyl,Burkov16z2,Taguchi20spin} and is regarded as a three-dimensional analogue of the two-dimensional quantum spin Hall insulators \cite{Hasan10topological,Qi11topological}.
 The Hamiltonian of the TDS is time-reversal invariant, and the net (charge) Hall effect cancels in the bulk TDS.

 The ferromagnetic-electrodes-induced Hall effect in the TDS is anticipated as follows.
 We first consider a geometry where the current electrodes (referred to as the source and drain electrodes) are spin-polarized [see Fig.~\ref{fig:system}(a)].
 Here the $z$ axis is set so that the pair of Dirac points is separated along the $k_z$ axis, while the $x$ axis is the current flowing direction.
 The Hall response refers to an electric potential difference generated in the $y$ direction.
 The helical surface states appear on the surfaces parallel to the $z$ axis, which mediate the current from the source to drain electrodes.
 The spin-up electrons injected from the source electrode propagate only on one surface, i.e., the top surface, and enter the drain electrode.
 Spin-down electrons propagate on the other surface, i.e., the bottom surface.
 When the source and drain electrodes are spin-polarized and more spin-up electrons exist than spin-down electrons, more current flows on the top surface than on the bottom surface.
 As the top and bottom electrodes are in thermal equilibrium with electrons on the surface, a finite chemical potential difference arises.
 Thus, the Hall response occurs even if the bulk remains time-reversal invariant.